 If you're encountering issues registering WPML on your site, it might be due to using an older version of WPML or changing your site's URL.
 At other times, you may see specific error messages.
 Each of these issues has its solution, ranging from manual installation to re-registering your site or ensuring the correct URL is used.

-This means that you are using an older version that didn’t have it yet.
+You're likely using an older version of WPML that didn’t have the registration link yet.
 No worries, download and install WPML manually from your wpml.org account.
 Updates will arrive automatically once you have updated and registered WPML.